Reasons to choose Wilson Browne

 Should you issue proceedings and be unsuccessful then costs generally follow the event.
 This means that the Defendant would be also able to seek an award for costs against you in the event you are unsuccessful.

 As a general rule of thumb costs awarded can be anything up to 70% of the actual fees incurred.
 Further, the costs are likely to be in line with your own legal team’s costs having gone through the same litigation with you.

 Q. What if I can’t pay the Defendant’s costs?

-When taking out a CFA we would always recommend that you have effective after the event insurance (“ATE”) in place to safeguard you against any cost awards in the event you are unsuccessful.
+When taking out a CFA, we would always recommend that you have effective after-the-event insurance (“ATE”) in place to safeguard you against any cost awards in the event you are unsuccessful.

 Q. What is ATE insurance?

-At the outside of your claim an ATE provider will assess the likely prospects of success and the merits of your case when considering any offer it is willing to make in respect of funding your litigation risk.
+At the outset of your claim, an ATE provider will assess the likely prospects of success and the merits of your case when considering any offer it is willing to make in respect of funding your litigation risk.
 The amount the ATE is willing to underwrite in respect of your case will be confirmed at the outset, together with the premium that you will have to pay for the policy in the event you are successful with your claim.

 Q. Do I have to pay the ATE’s premium at the outset?

 The ATE provider’s insurance premium will only be triggered if you win and ordinarily will be based on a percentage if not a fixed amount.

 If you do not win and are required to pay costs to the Defendant the ATE provider will make a payment on your behalf up to the indemnity limit agreed.